francoisgeorgy/ottobit-web-editor/README.md

 If you can switch presets from the editor but nothing happens when you move a control, that means the input and output devices are correct but that the MIDI channel is incorrect.

-Consult the **Troubleshooting** chapter at the end of this page if you still have problems making your Enzo and the editor work together.
+Consult the **Troubleshooting** chapter at the end of this page if you still have problems making your Ottobit Jr. and the editor work together.

 The page [resources/meris-pedals-checklist](/resources/meris-pedals-checklist/) could also help you.